provinzkraut/cologne_phonetics/README.rst

 Install
 ========

-cologne_phonetics is available on PyPi.
-So to install simply do:
+cologne_phonetics is available on PyPi for Python 3.4+.
+So it can be installed it via pip:

 .. code-block:: bash

   pip install cologne_phonetics

+Alternively, cou can download the latest unstable_ or release_ directly.

 =========
 Usage